karmab/metal3-demo/lab0.md

 - rook
 - istio/knative

+We then showcase how we can use it as a common ground for virtualization and storage solution on top.

 This lab doesn't require previous Metal3 experience.

 We will use a dedicated

 ### Lab Overview

+* Review environment
 * Add a worker through the baremetal operator
 * Deploy a database virtual machine using Kubevirt
 * Deploy a 3tier app using containers, a backend operator and our database VM, along with rook storage